fastalgorithms/rounding/README.md

-Roadmap to polyhedral smoothing MATLAB code
+## Polyhedral smoothing in MATLAB

-The code is divided into 3 major groups
+The code is divided into three applications:

-1. Smoothing 1 dimensional objects in the plane
+### Smoothing 1-dimensional objects in the plane

 a. smthabv(h,k,n) This program returns 2n-samples of the convolution |x|*(1-(x/h)^2)^k
       b. smthpoly(v,h,k,m) This program smooths a polygon with vertices listed in v. (h,k,m) are parameters specifying the